MattSainsbury-Dale/FRKv2_src/README.md

 # Source code for FRK v2 paper

-This repository contains the source code for reproducing the results in "Modelling, fitting, and Prediction with Non-Gaussian Spatial and Spatio-Temporal Data using FRK".
-The replication is done with a single script, `all.R`; we give detailed instructions subsequently.
+This repository contains the source code for reproducing the results in "Modelling, Fitting, and Prediction with Non-Gaussian Spatial and Spatio-Temporal Data using FRK".
+We give instructions subsequently.

 ## Instructions